gdayori/igniteui-angular-workshop/README.md

-# Angular hands-on with Ignite UI
+# Ignite UI for Angular hands-on workshop

-## 本ハンズオンについて
+## About this workshop

-本ハンズオンでは、Angular アプリケーションにおけるAPIからデータの取得して表示するまでの基本的な流れを学習します。以下の内容を簡単なハンズオンを通じて体験することが出来ます。

-1. Angular について
+This workshop is for those who want to try IgniteUI for Angular or who are looking for rich and fast UI components, e.g. grid and chart, which can be used in Angular app.
+You can experience how to build Angular app with Ignite UI for Angular and its productivity through this workshop.

+1. Generate Angular app with IgniteUI for Angular by using igniteui-cli
+2. Display Customers table got from Northwind Web Service on a grid
     1. Component
     2. Service
     3. Dipendency Injection